- Prestigious Photography Competitions for High School Students - August 20, 2017

 Alternatively, if you are forming a club for an individual sport, you’ll need to decide if you are going to seek competitions against other schools’ clubs, or if you are going to simplify the competition by only competing against one another.

 Finally, sports clubs don’t necessarily need to be competitive at all.
 Sometimes, they might be more like activity clubs that are physically active.
 You might start a hiking club, an outdoor adventure club, or a rock-climbing club.

 In this case, be sure to seek advice from school officials or a member of the faculty about safety and liability concerns.
 It’s not impossible to organize these activities, but it sometimes takes more planning and consideration to make them a safe and enjoyable experience for everyone.

 If you are interested in participating in an extracurricular activity that is not offered by your school, starting your own club is an ideal solution.
 You can pursue your own interests while exemplifying your leadership skills and your dedication to outside interests.

 Extracurriculars are an integral part of any college application, and college admissions committees are bound to notice if you’ve gone the extra mile to create your own.

-If you can find like-minded peers and a faculty adviser, starting your own club can be a great experience that enhances your resume and strengthens your background in your specific area of interest.
+Once you find like-minded peers and a faculty adviser, starting your own club can be a great experience that enhances your resume and strengthens your background in your specific area of interest.

-If you need help focusing on your specific areas of interest, CollegeVine’s Mentorship Program is a great way to help you figure out your passions and decide what kind of club you might want to start.
+If you need help focusing on your specific areas of interest, the CollegeVine Mentorship Program is a great way to help you figure out your passions and decide what kind of club you might want to start.